ravilladhaneesh/github-data-controller/README.md

         - name: Clone github-data-processor repository
             run: git clone https://github.com/ravilladhaneesh/github-data-processor.git

-4. This is the step where the autentication for AWS is requested using the 'AWS_PUT_DATA_ROLE'.
+4. This is the step where the autentication for AWS is requested using [Github OpenID Connect](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) with the 'AWS_PUT_DATA_ROLE'.
 The AWS_PUT_DATA_ROLE, AWS_REGION variable has to be added to the environment as a secret variable.

         # Step 3: Configure aws credentials
         - name: Configure aws credentials